Semuliki National Park: Flora and fauna

 The area of Semuliki National Park is a distinct ecosystem within the larger Albertine Rift ecosystem.
-The park is located at the junction of several climatic and ecological zones, and as a result has a high diversity of plant and animal species and many microhabitats.
+The park is located at the junction of several Köppen climate classification and ecoregion, and as a result has a high diversity of plant and animal species and many microhabitats.
 Most of the plant and animal species in the park are also found in the Congo Basin forests, with many of these species reaching the eastern limit of their range in Semuliki National Park.
 The vegetation of the park is predominantly medium altitude moist evergreen to semi deciduous forest.
 The dominant plant species in the forest is the Uganda ironwood (Cynometra alexandri).
 There are also tree species of a more evergreen nature and swamp forest communities.

 The park has more than 400 bird species, including the lyre-tailed honeyguide.
-216 of these species (66 percent of the country's total bird species) are true forest birds, including the rare Oberländer's ground thrush (Geokichla oberlaenderi), Sassi's olive greenbul (Phyllastrephus lorenzi) and nine hornbill species.
+216 of these species, 66% of the country's total bird species, are true forest birds, including the rare Oberländer's ground thrush (Geokichla oberlaenderi), Sassi's olive greenbul (Phyllastrephus lorenzi) and nine hornbill species.

 The park provides habitat for over 60 mammal species, including African buffalo, leopard, hippopotamus, mona monkey, water chevrotain, bush babies, African civet, African elephant, and the Pygmy scaly-tailed flying squirrel (Idiurus zenkeri).
 Nine duiker species are found in the park, including the bay duiker (Cephalophus dorsalis).
 The park has eight primate species and almost 460 butterfly species.

 Human population

 The forests in the park are of great socio-economic importance to the human communities that live near the park.
 The local people practise subsistence agriculture and use the park's forests to supplement their livelihoods.
 Some of the products they obtain from the forests include fruits and vegetables, herbal medicines, and construction materials.
 The local population is increasing at a rate of 3.4 percent per year.
-The high population density and declining agricultural productivity combined with an unavailability of alternative sources of income means that the local population is dependent on the park's resources.
-The forest also plays an important cultural and spiritual role in local people's lives.
+The high population density and declining agricultural productivity combined with an unavailability of alternative sources of income means the local population is dependent on the park's resources.
+The forest also plays an important cultural and spiritual role in local people.
 The forests are also the home of approximately 100 Great Lakes Twa people, an indigenous community who still largely live as hunter-gatherers.
-Because tourism provides the Basua people with an additional source of income, park visitors can learn more about the Basua people's culture and history at the park and see handmade crafts that they have produced.
+Tourism provides the Batwa people with additional income, park visitors can learn more about the Batwa people's culture and history at the park and see handmade crafts they produce.

 Past practises of the managing authorities that excluded the local people created resentment among them.
 This reduced the effectiveness of conservation practices and contributed to the occurrence of illegal activities.
 Since the 1990s, the Ugandan Wildlife Authority has involved the local communities in park planning.

 Civil unrest took place in the Bundibugyo District between 1997 and 2001.
 On 16 June 1997, Allied Democratic Forces rebels attacked and took over the town of Bundibugyo and occupied the park headquarters.
 The people who lived near the park were moved to internally displaced peoples' camps.